PierrickPochelu/word_tree_label/README.md

 We experiment a deep learning on CIFAR10 with bother softmax layers and our multi-optional-softmax.
 Figure below show decision tree process learnt by .
 We use the neural network on .
 Cifar10 can be downloaded :  https://www.cs.toronto.edu/~kriz/cifar.html

 To experiment our contributions we split the famous CIFAR10 dataset to 2 super-classes : animals and vehicles.
+We will try classify the best we can if one image belong to "animal" or "vehicle" category and then which animal/vehicle is it.

 <img src="cifar10_dataset.PNG"  width="60%" height="60%"/>